dcmwijaya/Arduino-Pro-Mini-based-Conveyor-Motor-Speed-Control-System-using-PWM-Method/README.md

 # Arduino-Pro-Mini-based-Conveyor-Motor-Speed-Control-System-using-PWM-Method
 <strong>Solo Project: Conveyor Motor Speed Control System using PWM Method</strong><br><br>
-Conveyor is a mechanical system used to move goods or materials from one place to another which is done continuously.
-To set how fast the conveyor machine can move, you can use a potentiometer.
+A conveyor is a mechanical system used to move goods or materials from one place to another that is carried out continuously.
+The purpose of this project is to provide education to the wider community on how to make a simple mini conveyor.
+This project has been implemented and takes approximately 1 week.
+To adjust how fast the conveyor machine can move, you can use a potentiometer.
 To change the direction of movement of the conveyor machine as well as stop it, you can use a push button.
+The benefit of making this project is none other than to add insight.
+The results show that this system can function properly.

 <br><br>